gg582/gg582/README.md

         return n << 1;
     }

-    // Check if it is `libttak` big integer.
+    // Check if it is big integer.
     // XOR is great for quickly comparing mask bits if (((n ^ BIGINT_TAG_MASK) & BIGINT_TAG_MASK) == 0) {
         return ttak_bigint_mul2(n);